Shippable/docs/sources/deploy/vm-basic.md

 main_section: Deploy
 sub_section: Deploy to VMs

-# Deploying an application to a VM Cluster
+# Deploying an application to a VM Cluster from AWS S3

 Shippable allows you to deploy an application to a VM cluster.
 A VM cluster is essentially a collection of machines with public IP addresses, which are used by the Shippable platform for application deployment.